Professional Practice 2 (Science) (11720.1)

 Submission of assessment items

 Extensions & Late submissions

 Approval of extenuating circumstances will be dependent upon the production of supporting documentation and at the discretion of the unit convener.

 All assessment items, except the oral presentation and supervisor report, must be uploaded to Canvas.
-Details for the oral presentation will be provided on Canvas in a timely manner.
-Supervisor reports may be uploaded to the unit Canvas site or emailed to the unit convenor.
+Further details on the oral presentation will be provided on Canvas in a timely manner.
+Supervisor report has to be emailed to PP2S@canberra.edu.au by the due date.